History of Jerusalem

 Jerusalem is one of the world's oldest cities, with a history spanning over 5,000 years.
 Its origins trace back to around 3000 BCE, with the first settlement near the Gihon Spring.
 The city is first mentioned in Egyptian execration texts around 2000 BCE as "Rusalimum."
 By the 17th century BCE, Jerusalem had developed into a fortified city under Canaanite rule, with massive walls protecting its water system.
 During the Late Bronze Age, Jerusalem became a vassal of Ancient Egypt, as documented in the Amarna letters.

 The city's importance grew during the Israelite period, which began around 1000 BCE when King David captured Jerusalem and made it the capital of the united Kingdom of Israel.
 David's son, Solomon, built the First Temple, establishing the city as a major religious center.
 Following the kingdom's split, Jerusalem became the capital of the Kingdom of Judah until it was captured by the Neo-Babylonian Empire in 586 BCE.
 The Babylonians destroyed the First Temple, leading to the Babylonian exile of the Jewish population.
 After the Persian conquest of Babylon in 539 BCE, Cyrus the Great allowed the Jews to return and rebuild the city and its temple, marking the start of the Second Temple period.
 Jerusalem fell under Hellenistic rule after the conquests of Alexander the Great in 332 BCE, leading to increasing cultural and political influence from Greece.
-The Hasmonean revolt in 1the 2nd century BCE briefly restored Jewish autonomy, with Jerusalem as the capital of an independent state.
+The Hasmonean revolt in the 2nd century BCE briefly restored Jewish autonomy, with Jerusalem as the capital of an independent state.